Michael Wood's Story of England

 Michael Wood's Story of England is a six-part BBC documentary series written and presented by Michael Wood and airing from 22 September 2010.
-It tells the story of one place, the Leicestershire village of Kibworth, throughout the whole of English history from the Roman era to modern times.
+It tells the story of one place, the Leicestershire village of Kibworth, throughout the whole of English history from the Roman era to the modern era.
 The series focuses on tracing history through ordinary people in an ordinary English town, with current residents of Kibworth sharing what they know of their ancestors and participating in tracing their history.
 A four-part version aired on PBS in the United States in 2012.

 Episode one: Romans to Normans

 With the help of the local people and using archaeology, landscape, language and DNA, Michael uncovers the lost history of the first thousand years of the village, featuring a Roman villa, Anglo-Saxons and Vikings and graphic evidence of life on the eve of the Norman Conquest.

 Episode two: Domesday to Magna Carta

 Wood's unique portrait moves on to 1066 when the Normans build a castle in Kibworth.
 He reveals how occupation affected the villagers from the gallows to the alehouse, and shows the medieval open fields in action in the only place where they still survive today.

 With the help of the residents, he charts events in the village leading to the people's involvement in the Civil War of Simon de Montfort, 6th Earl of Leicester.
 Intertwining the local and national narratives, this is a moving and informative picture of one local community through time.